alx9r/StructuredResource/README.md

 **hint** - a public resource parameter or property that is passed to the resource's constructor.

-**key** - a mandatory public resource parameter or property that uniquely identifies an instance of a resource.
+**key** - a mandatory public resource parameter or property that uniquely identifies a resource instance.

+**property** - a property of a resource instance.
+A property can be set and tested by passing a value to its corresponding public resource parameter.
+A property cannot be created or removed from its resource instance.

+**resource instance** - an instance of a resource that can be created and removed using `Set Present` and `Set Absent`, respectively.

 **public resource class** - the class with the `[DscResource()] object that is used to publish a resource.